henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ### `renders correctly with default props`
 This test verified that basic rendering, with default properties happens.
-This included checking that all symbols are displayed as buttons and confirming the presence of the "AAC Keyboard" title
+This included checking that all symbols are displayed as buttons and confirming the presence of the "AAC Keyboard" title.

 ### `applies custom background and button colors`
-This test checks the custom styling props, verifying the container background and button colors are correct
+This test checks the custom styling props, verifying the container background and button colors are correct.

 ### `renders images with correct alt text`
 This test validates image rendering by checking image sources and alternate text.
 For example, each image should exist.